open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/getting-started.md

     }
 ```

-You'll notice here that we're also adding labels to our request counter that
+You'll notice here that we're also adding Tags (OpenTelemetry Attributes) to our request counter that
-distinguish it from other requests.
+distinguishes it from other requests.
 You should now see an output like this.

 <details>
 <summary>View example output</summary>